Saints & Sinners (Whitesnake album): Background

+Production and internal tensions

-While recording, their morale expectations were low due to exhaustion and excessive success.
-Apparently eight of the drum tracks were completed there, one out of the nine was recorded in Rock City Studios.
+During the recording, morale was low, due to exhaustion and the excesses of success.
+Apparently, eight of the nine drum tracks were completed there, the other being recorded in Rock City Studios.
 Moody recalled in an interview in 1997 that the band had eventually become tired, partially from "too many late nights, too much partying".
 Nevertheless, they were able to finish all multi-track session recordings for the next album.
 Guy Bidmead, who would later produce with Motörhead, was chosen to replace Martin Birch due to an illness that refrained Birch from working.
-Eventually, Birch eventually returned to produce when the recording got moved to Britannia Row Studios, then at Battery Studios, where Def Leppard was also happened to record there.
-On the contrary, the recording changes caused the band's relations to deteriorate even further at a rapid pace.
-To make matters worse, the band was experiencing a huge hit with their financials which Moody recalled:
+Birch eventually returned to produce when the recording got moved to Britannia Row Studios, then to Battery Studios.
+The changes of recording venue caused the band's relations to further deteriorate.
+To make matters worse, the band was experiencing a huge hit with their finances, which Moody recalled:

 We weren't making nowhere near the kind of money we should have been making.
 Whitesnake always seemed to be in debt, and I thought "What is this?
 We're playing in some of the biggest places and we're still being told we're in debt, where is all the money going?".
 We hadn't got much money out of it and to be told you're 200,000 pounds in debt, when you just had six golden albums.
 It wasn't just me, cause everybody was getting tired, pissed off and losing their sense of identity.
 It was over by then, we couldn't get any further.
 It's difficult for a band to go more than three or four years without getting tired of each other and losing ideas.
 Nothing lasts forever.
 Everybody wanted to do something different after a few years, a solo album or write with someone else.